 When it comes to deciding on the best time to trim your hedge, you should consider the late winter or early spring.
-Plants lose less sap during these periods and therefore they do not suffer a lot from the cuts.
+Plants lose less sap during these periods, and therefore they do not suffer a lot from the cuts, which promotes quick regrowth.
 Another great thing about these dormant seasons is that they are associated with minimal pest infestations and disease transmissions.

 Some plant species can survive pretty well when trimmed in the late spring or early summer.
 So you need also to consider the species of your fencing plants to know the best time to trim them.

-First, uncontrolled trimming can cause a serious damage to a hedge, so it is advisable to trim your plants carefully and as minimal as possible.
-You should consider cutting only the overgrow branches or stems and shaping in a way that doesn't hurt the plants so much.
+First, uncontrolled trimming can cause serious damage to a hedge, so it is advisable to trim your plants carefully and as minimally as possible.
+You should consider cutting only the overgrown branches or stems and shaping them in a way that doesn't hurt the plants so much.